radiomicsgroup/discern-app/README.md

 - [dcm2niix](https://github.com/rordenlab/dcm2niix)

 ### NOTE
-- If used without graphical interface in Linux systems, xvfb-run is needed (`apt-get install xvfb-run`)
+- If used without graphical interface in a Linux system, xvfb-run is needed (`sudo apt install xvfb`)

 ## Installation
-Download or clone the app repo in a directory, this will create the folder /discern-app:
+Download or clone this repository as follows, and navigate into the new folder /discern-app:

 `git clone https://github.com/radiomicsgroup/discern-app`

-Though not necessary, you may create a new python/conda environment:
+You may create a new Python environment, we will use anaconda/miniconda:

 `conda create --name myenv python=3.8`